darkmuggle/muggle.dev/git_tricks.md

 ### using `upstream` instead of `origin`

 Origin is the base name that denotes the starting position of git.
-But I prefer to use `upstream` and then `me`; upstream refers to the origin and me refers to the locations where I'm stuffing my work.
+But I prefer to use `upstream` because its more descriptive.

 Hence my alias:
 ```